 Like other communist regimes, Poland has a long record of political violence after the Second World War.
 The attempts to curb violence and police brutality are less known.
 The project investigates the dynamics of police violence since the early 1950s and its impact on public awareness and the stability of the regime.

-The results of the project are published in the volume "Ich werde mich nie an die Gewalt gewöhnen.
-Polizeibrutalität und Gesellschaft in der Volksrepublik Polen" forthcoming with Hamburger Edition.
+The results of the project were published in 2022 in the volume "Ich werde mich nie an die Gewalt gewöhnen.
+Polizeibrutalität und Gesellschaft in der Volksrepublik Polen", Hamburger Edition.

 responsible: Dr Katrin Stoll